dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

 + A procedure type if the feature is a procedure or a creation feature, with parameters matching those of the procedure.
 + A function type if the feature is a function, with parameters and results matching those of the function.
 + A property type if the feature is a property, an attribute or a constant.
-  * For an attribute, the property type is read/write
-  * For a constant, the property type is read only.
+The property type is read-only, because if `X` is an agent, assigning something to `X` would assign the agent, not the property or attribute it refers to.

 The base type (of the procedure, function or property type) is obtained as follow: